JoeHowardMarsh/JoeHowardMarsh/README.md

 I code mostly in Python (using Jupyter and Pycharm) and SQL (using MySQL and SSMS - SQL Server Management Studio).
 Within Python I use libraries such as Pandas, Numpy, Matplotlib, Seaborn, Sklearn and Tensorflow for my work.
-I am also learning to use Git (for using Github properly) In my current role I use Tableau for building dashboards to provide insights for the clients we work for.
+I am also learning to use Git (for using Github properly) In my current role I use SAS, Microsoft SQL, Excel macros, Linux and bespoke software within my company.

 Please find me at: